dabedev/90days-challenge/README.md

 test.js: contains unit tests to verify that the solution is correct.
 ```

+## Challenge Rules

+- The timer must start as soon as you start reading the problem.
+- You may only use built-in features/libraries.
+- All programming languages are allowed.
+- The challenges must completely pass the LeetCode tests.

 ## Contributions

 Feel free to clone this repository and solve the challenges on your own.
 If you find a more optimal solution or discover a better way to solve a challenge, please create a pull request to share your solutions.